SOMA YAAGA

 Thiru-Kachamkurissi’s Connection with the Soma Yaaga

-‘Soma Yaaga’ remains an essential part of Nambudiri spiritual practice, and is thought to be preserved in its purest and most orthodox form among them, and has been the subject of extensive research, by both eastern and western scholars.
+In Kerala, ‘Soma Yaaga’ remains an essential part of Nambudiri spiritual practice, and is thought to be preserved in its purest and most orthodox form among them.
+The Yaaga per se has been the subject of extensive research, by both eastern and western scholars.

 Thiru-Kachamkurissi’s association with the ‘Soma Yaaga’ goes back to that age in history, when the Rajas of Vengunad, based at Kollengode, by custom, had the sole pan-kerala ‘right’ to symbolically grant permission for the ‘yaaga’ to commence, by gifting the mystic ‘somalata’ (the moon-plant) to the ‘yaagis’.